 “In addition to dealing with the loss of a child, you may have to deal with whether and how to change your marital relationship.
 Dealing wisely with your relationship will help head off or minimize difficulties.
 If you can work together on your relationship, you may have success at backing away from bickering, blaming, and hurt feelings. …In bereavement, the couple journey will be hard.
 But it does not have to end in disaster.”

-If you are dealing with the illness or death of a child, I hope you will prayerfully read the following article and the others we link to, as well as view the video we posted, which may help you in some way.
+If you are dealing with the illness or death of a child, I hope you will prayerfully read the following articles, which may help you in some way.
 I hope it does.
-I pray it does, and pray the Lord ministers to your heart in ways that no one else ever could.
+I pray it does, And I pray the Lord ministers to your heart in ways that no one else ever could.
+May He take you to a place where you experience a peace that passes all understanding.
+That is my prayer for you.
+May it be so, Lord Jesus.

 Cindy Wright of Marriage Missions International wrote this blog.